-Faculty shall monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the hours in term/program (the "Percentage Absence Rule").
+Faculty shall monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the hours (minus externship hours) in the term/program (the "Percentage Absence Rule").
+A student may appeal an attendance dismissal pursuant to the Student Academic Appeals Policy.